lsuastegui/xworm-config-extractor-yara/README.md

 ```

 ### How it works

+This approach enables fully static extraction without executing the sample:

 1. Parses the `.NET #US` metadata stream directly from the PE binary — no
    external tools needed.